Weekly Update: Outbreak of Lung Injury Associated with E-Cigarettes/Vaping

 | Cumulative number of confirmed or probable deaths

-- Patients are residents of: Oklahoma County (2), Tulsa County (1), and the Northeast region of the state (1).
+- Patients are residents of: Oklahoma County (2), Tulsa County (1), the Northeast region (2), and the Northwest region of the state (1).

 - Electronic cigarettes – or e-cigarettes — are also called vapes, e-hookahs, vape pens, tank systems, mods, and electronic nicotine delivery systems (ENDS).

 - Using an e-cigarette product is commonly called vaping.

 - E-cigarettes work by heating a liquid to produce an aerosol that users inhale into their lungs.

 - The liquid can contain: nicotine, tetrahydrocannabinol (THC) and cannabinoid (CBD) oils, and other substances and additives.

 - As of November 13, 2019, there have been 2,172* cases of lung injury reported from 49 states, the District of Columbia, and two U.S. territories.
 Forty-two deaths have been confirmed in 24 states and the District of Columbia.

 - As of October 15, 2019, CDC has received complete sex and age data on 1,358 cases.